Types of housing

 If you want to share with others, then a house or flat share may be the best choice for you.
 It is usually cheaper than renting on your own, and it can be nice to have people around.
 You become a partner in the rental of the house or flat and are responsible for paying part of the rent and looking after the place.
 You usually have your own bedroom and share the bathroom, kitchen etc with others.

-This is a self-contained room, usually in a house or building of other bedsits, with its own cooking facilities (forget Sunday roasts) and a shared bathroom.
-You have your independence, but sociable types might find it a bit lonely.
+This is a self-contained room, usually in a house or building of other bedsits, with its own basic cooking facilities and a shared bathroom.
+You have your independence, but if you like being with other people you might find it a bit lonely.

 This means living as a paying guest in a private house, sharing the bathroom and kitchen facilities with the landlord/lady and maybe even the family.
 You'll have to be prepared to fit in and live by their rules but it can be a much cheaper 'all inclusive' alternative, especially if you're able to arrange baby-sitting as part of the deal.